Axwabo/BoatRaicing/README.md

 First one to the finish line wins.
 After completing the map, you can spectate other bots.

-Maps were made entirely out of primitive meshes (cubes, quads), which limits the looks and physics.
+Maps were made entirely out of primitive meshes (cubes, quads, cylinders), which limits the looks and physics.
 Some ice is covered by wide bars, you could look at this as a stylistic choice.
 I chose this path primarily to have to avoid using Blender.